patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/20111210.png)

 Note:
+That addon becomes very popular...
-Life is strange, because was thanks to that add-on that Zack Liberman trying to use... we meet and get to talk.
+And thanks the fact that Zack Liberman was trying to use it... we meet and get to talk.

 --